Scroll Top

 Rivolta Sata

-Rivolta Sata is a multidisciplinary artist from Afriqiyah and Abya Yala creating a cultural dialogue using various forms of media to build awareness for minority communities with emphasis on Indigenous communities as knowledge holders on a global perspective.
+Rivolta Sata (Halpulaar and Lokono) is a multidisciplinary artist from Afriqiyah and Abya Yala creating a cultural dialogue using various forms of media to build awareness for minority communities with emphasis on Indigenous communities as knowledge holders on a global perspective.

 They focus on cultural preservation, eco- accountability and de-colonization in the mind spirit and body, taking a look at systems of change and ancestral memory as a form of dance and body movement for healing and grieving daily life, past transgressions and violence inflicted through centers of mis-education and our government systems.